Minimum-gain Pole Placement with Sparse Static Feedback: Solution algorithms

-In this subsection, we present two iterative gradient based descent algorithms to obtain non-sparse and approximately-sparse solutions to the MGEAP, respectively.
+We now present two iterative algorithms to obtain non-sparse and approximately-sparse solutions to the MGEAP, respectively.
 To develop the algorithms, we use the Sylvester equation based parametrization \cite{SPB-EDS:82, AV:00a}.
 In this parametrization, instead of defining $(F,X)$ as free variables, we define a parameter $G\triangleq FX \in \mathbb{R}^{m \times n}$ as the free variable.
-With this parametrization, the non-sparse MGEAP is stated as (while ignoring the eigenvector normalization constraints; c.f.
-Remark \ref{rem:norm_const}):
+With this parametrization, the non-sparse MGEAP is stated as:

 \ajustspaceandequationnumber